View Cover Order a Copy

 This London

-ISBN: 978-1-907056-27-7
+ISBN 978-1-907056-27-7

-Publication Date: Sunday, February 14, 2010
+Pub Date Sunday, February 14, 2010

-Cover Artwork: Building Time | © Fabrizio Argonauta | Dreamstime.com
+Cover Image Building Time | © Fabrizio Argonauta | Dreamstime.com

 Two thousand years ago a tiny village was founded on the marshy banks of the River Thames.
 Since then, this outpost of a crumbling Roman Empire has become an international city, a magnetic intersection between cultures and histories.
 London was once the capital for millions of colonized people around the globe, including—for nearly 200 years—a land that would eventually become the United States.
 For good or bad, our tongues move with words and ideas that bubbled up from this mighty city.
 In this new collection, Patrick Hicks explores connections between history and place, colonialism and language, visiting and belonging, and he points out the hidden streets and personalities of a city that changed the world.